-The requirements of this task were modified by stipulation in June 2005 and again during the current reporting period.
+The requirements of this task were modified by stipulation in June 2005 and again during the twelfth reporting period.
 The task now provides that the Discipline Officer may prepare a Discipline Recommendation without convening a Discipline Conference, at the Chief's direction.
 The requirements of this provision are incorporated into General Order M-3, Complaints Against Departmental Personnel or Procedures; the Internal Affairs Policy and Procedure Manual; the Departmental Discipline Policy; and General Order B-6, Performance Appraisals.
 OPD completed General Order B-6 ahead of schedule and, during the seventh reporting period, completed the remaining policies incorporating this Settlement Agreement task.
 During the eighth reporting period, OPD provided the IMT with sufficiently reliable training data to enable us to confirm that OPD had trained 95% or more of relevant personnel on this task.

 Task 45 requires the Department to implement discipline that is both fair and consistent.
 In response to this Settlement Agreement requirement, OPD created and implemented a progressive discipline system, including a new disciplinary policy and a Discipline Matrix.
 The Department developed this policy and matrix after consultation with other agencies and months of internal deliberations regarding a variety of issues, including appropriate penalty ranges.
-Before the matrix was finalized, Chief Tucker reviewed, adjusted, and approved it.
-The Chief has expressed his commitment to implementing a disciplinary system that is fair and consistent and that uses a variety of means to correct behavior.
+Before the matrix was finalized, the Chief of Police reviewed, adjusted, and approved it.
+The Chief expressed his commitment to implementing a disciplinary system that is fair and consistent and that uses a variety of means to correct behavior.

 During the tenth reporting period, OPD revised its Discipline Policy and Discipline Matrix based on concerns that, as originally revised and approved by the Department, it was overly punitive.
 These changes were reviewed and approved by the Parties and the IMT.
+During the current reporting period the Department completed made additional revisions to the Matrix that were reviewed and approved by the Parties and the IMT.

 The matrix, properly implemented, helps ensure that the discipline system is transparent and objectively applied.
 The matrix lists rule violations contained in the Department's Manual of Rules and sets out specific criteria for calculating discipline recommendations.
 For each rule violation, the matrix provides a specific, progressively higher penalty range for first, second, and third offenses.
-Many of the ranges include a lower limit, midpoint, and upper limit penalty.
-The Department's Discipline Officer is required by policy to determine the appropriate penalty by reviewing disciplinary histories and obtaining mitigating and aggravating information from supervisors, and make a discipline Matrix is to be "administered in a systematic and equitable manner to all personnel," in order to "ensure fair and consistent implementation of discipline within the Oakland Police Department."
+Some of the ranges include a lower limit, midpoint, and upper limit penalty.
+The Department's Discipline Officer is required by policy to determine the appropriate penalty by reviewing disciplinary histories and obtaining mitigating and aggravating information from supervisors, and make a disciplinary recommendation to the Chief.
+According to OPD's discipline policy, the Discipline Matrix is to be "administered in a systematic and equitable manner to all personnel," in order to "ensure fair and consistent implementation of discipline within the Oakland Police Department."
 The policy expressly preserves the Chief's discretion to impose any level of discipline he deems appropriate to achieve these goals.

 During the ninth reporting period, we evaluated OPD's implementation of the new disciplinary system by reviewing the discipline recommendations and decisions in every sustained case involving conduct occurring on or after December 6, 2005, the date the policy was implemented.
 A complete discussion of our audit findings is included in our ninth status report.
 In reviewing these cases we observed a number of practices that in our judgment undermined the Department's efforts to establish a disciplinary system that is fair and consistent.
 Many of these practices occurred because the Department decided that a number of the penalties and formulas, if applied, would result in unduly harsh discipline.
-As discussed above, during this reporting period, OPD revised its matrix to address these concerns.
+As discussed above, during subsequent reporting periods, OPD revised its matrix to address these concerns.